orbit-online/upkg/README.md

 - Simulate `ln -T` with `ln -Fi <<<'n'` on BSD
 - Streamline package names are reported in log messages
 - Depend on records.sh rather than running our own logging
+- Test with all bash versions, like in docopt.sh

 ## Testing